oracle/graal/docs/reference-manual/native-image/Resources.md

 See also the [guide on assisted configuration of Java resources and other dynamic features](BuildConfiguration.md#assisted-configuration-of-native-image-builds).

-The following demo shows how to include a resource into a native executable:
+The following demo illustrates how to include a resource into a native executable.
+The application `fortune` simulates the traditional `fortune` Unix program (for more information, see [fortune](https://en.wikipedia.org/wiki/Fortune_(Unix)).

 1.Save the following Java code into the _Fortune.java_ file: